MonetDB/pymonetdb/doc/batchsize.rst

 If you expect the size of the individual rows to be huge, it may be a good idea to set both `replysize` and `maxprefetch` to small values, for example, 10 and 20, respectively, or even 1 and 0.
 These small batch sizes limit the memory each batch consumes.

-If you are going to use `Cursor.fetchall()` exclusively, it may be beneficial to set replysize to -1 so that all data is returned from the server immediately.
 As a quick rule of thumb for the memory requirements, assume that pymonetdb may need up to three times the size of the result set.
 Also, remember that if MonetDB is running on the same host, the server will also need at least that amount of